ibm-cloud-docs/storage-scale/data-transfer.md

 #### Sample code
 {: #rsync-sample}

-Users can also utilize wrapper script for rsync which is available in the GitHub repo, click here Scenario
+Users can also utilize wrapper script for rsync, which is available in the GitHub repo, click here Scenario

 If you have a farm of NFS servers in production that needed replication 1) failover and 2) backup.